AARP Eye Center

 Minnesota is one of only 12 states that tax residents’ Social Security income, although some states are in the process of eliminating their tax.

-While AARP Minnesota was pushing to end the tax, State Director Cathy McLeer said the legislation that passed will bring “much-needed tax relief to retirees feeling pressure from rising health and long-term care costs and other expenses.”
+While AARP Minnesota was pushing to end the tax, State Director Cathy McLeer said the legislation signed by the governor will bring “much-needed tax relief to retirees feeling pressure from rising health and long-term care costs and other expenses.”

 AARP has been advocating around the country for legislation to eliminate or reduce state taxes on Social Security, notching recent wins in Nebraska, Vermont, New Mexico, Missouri and other states.